Here are a few ways you can prevent your young loved one from using any drug before they head off to school and while they are in college.

 Make Sure They Know the Legal Consequences of Using Drugs

 It’s not about scaring them— it’s just about being real.
-Getting caught with drugs, especially if it’s a significant amount, could land your teen in serious trouble with the law or cause them to lose their financial aid.
+Getting caught with drugs, especially if it’s a significant amount, could land your teen in serious trouble with the law.
 To do this, you can search for news stories about young people getting caught up with drugs and having to face the consequences and casually bring it up to your teen.
 For example, “Did you hear about that teen in Virginia?
 He’s facing seven years behind bars for giving a girl a pill at a party that ending up killing her.
 That just isn’t worth it.”

-Make Sure They Know the Consequences of Addiction
+Make Sure They Know the Life-long Consequences of Addiction

 Being addicted to drugs can ruin a promising young person’s life – and it’s important your child knows that.
 Just while watching the news with your teen you are probably likely to see a story about how bad the drug addiction crisis is getting in the U.S. Discuss the pitfalls of addiction with them then.
 In addition, watching documentaries like “Chasing the Dragon” which shows the reality of youth drug addiction, could also serve as a good conversation starter.
 Once again, it’s not about scaring them – but keeping it real.

-Volunteer at Substance Abuse Treatment Center/ Homeless Shelter
+Volunteer at a Substance Abuse Treatment Center or a Homeless Shelter

 Seeing addiction live and up close could be a life-changing experience for your teen.
 By volunteering at a local substance abuse treatment center, he or she can also talk to people in recovery and learn from their experience to keep them from potentially going down the road to addiction.